-Jan Koum, an American tech Entrepreneur and the co-founder of Whatsapp was born in Ukraine in 1976.
+Jan Koum, an American tech entrepreneur and co-founder of Whatsapp was born in Ukraine in 1976.
 He was the only child of a construction manager and a homemaker.
 After spending his childhood in Fastiv, which is just outside Kyiv in Ukraine, he moved with his mother and grandmother to the United States in 1992.
 The main reason being political instability and growing anti-Semitic sentiments.
-Their destination was Mountain view, California.
-Though it was a bit difficult to get apartments back then, they managed to get a two room apartment through a social support program.
+Their destination was Mountain View, California.
+Though it was a bit difficult to get apartments back then, they managed to get a two-room apartment through a social support program.

 Also, it was this year that Jan met Brian Acton, the co-founder of Whatsapp.
 From the very beginning, both liked each other’s ‘straight to the business’ attitude.
 For the next nine years, Jan and Acton worked at Yahoo.
-In 2007, both left Yahoo and took a year off, travelling places.
-It must be noted that they both belong the ‘facebook reject club’ as both applied for a job and couldn’t get it.
+In 2007, both left Yahoo and took a year off, traveling places.
+It must be noted that they both belong to the ‘Facebook reject club’ as both applied for a job and couldn’t get it.